DIPlib/diplib/INSTALL_Windows.md

 - If `DIP_BUILD_DIPVIEWER_JAVA` is not on the list but `DIP_BUILD_DIPVIEWER` is, you don't have MATLAB installed, you are building 32-bit binaries or the Java SDK could not be found.
-This is only necessary if you want to use the `viewslice` command from DIPimage.
+This is only necessary if you want to use the `viewslice` command from *DIPimage*.

 - If `BIOFORMATS_JAR` is not on the list, the Java SDK could not be found.
 If it is, point it to the "bioformats_package.jar" you downloaded earlier.
-This is only necessary if you want to import image formats that are not directly supported by DIPlib.
+This is only necessary if you want to import image formats that are not directly supported by *DIPlib*.

 - If using a version of MSVC older than the 2019 edition, set both `DIP_ENABLE_UNICODE` and `DIP_ENABLE_DOCTEST` to `Off`.
 You will get compilation errors if you don't do this.

+- If you set `DIP_SHARED_LIBRARY` to `Off`, *DIPimage* and *PyDIP* will likely not work correctly.

 Finally, click on "Generate" to create a *Visual Studio* solution file.